ucladx/pancan-panel-design/README.md

 bedtools intersect -wo -a data/ucla_mdl_targets_grch38.bed -b data/vendor_flagged_targets.bed | perl -ane '$l=$F[2]-$F[1]; $s=$F[6]-$F[5]; print join("\t","$F[0]:$F[1]-$F[2]",$F[3],$l,$s,$s/$l,"")."\n" unless($F[3]=~m/^(rs\d+|\.)/)' >> data/ucla_mdl_tricky_targets_grch38.txt
 ```

 Shortlisted 17 important targets in `data/ucla_mdl_tricky_targets_grch38.txt` we asked vendor to capture those anyway, at the cost of some off-bait reads.
-Final target/bait loci of manufactured probes from vendor are stored at `ucla_mdl_cancer_ngs_v1.1_baits.hg38.bed` and `ucla_mdl_cancer_ngs_v1.1_targets.hg38.bed`.
+Final target/bait loci of manufactured probes are in the repo release as `ucla_mdl_cancer_ngs_v1.1_baits.hg38.bed.gz` and `ucla_mdl_cancer_ngs_v1.1_targets.hg38.bed.gz`.
 These are useful for calculating hybrid selection metrics.
 Note that bait loci are merged and precise tiling/genomic loci of each 120bp bait is not indicated.
-Most vendors consider this proprietary, but will share this with their clients under an NDA.
+Our vendor considered this proprietary and shared it with us under an NDA.

 ### Testing